AdobeDocs/commerce-php/src/pages/tutorials/frontend/custom-checkout/add-payment-field.md

 1. [Compile and deploy the module](#step-6-compile-and-deploy-the-module).
 1. [Verify that the module works](#step-7-verify-that-the-module-works).

-Let’s go through each step.
+Let's go through each step.

 ## Step 1: Create a new module